National Czech & Slovak Museum & Library: Buresh Immigration Tower and Astronomical Clock (Orloj)

 Nearly 30 years after President Bill Clinton, Czech President Václav Havel and Slovak President Michal Kovac visited the museum for a dedication in 1995, their modern counterparts Petr Pavel, President of the Czech Republic and Peter Pellegrini, President of Slovakia, returned September 27 to dedicate the only Prague-style astronomical clock — called an orloj — in the United States.
 The orloj includes 12 hand-carved figurines by Slovak artist Andrej Haršány symbolizing professions of Czech & Slovak immigrants to the United States.
-The figurines rotate on the hour to the music of Czech composers Antonin Dvorak and Bedrich Smetana.
+The figurines rotate on the hour to the music of Czech composers Antonín Dvořák and Bedrich Smetana.
 The clock tower is one of eight like it around the world, and the only one in North America and is named after the American-Czech banker and philanthropist Ernest J. Buresh.